 Musa acuminata ssp. zebrina is a subspecies of Musa acuminata, the wild species involved in the domestication of the vast majority of cultivated bananas.
-That is according to scientists who consider it as one of four main subspecies of Musa acuminata that have contributed to the genetics of edible bananas.
-This taxon has never been published as a subspecies of Musa acuminata, nor has it been classified as a variety within any of the published subspecies.
+It is one of the four main subspecies of Musa acuminata that have contributed to the genetics of edible bananas.1 2 However, this taxon has never been published as a subspecies of Musa acuminata, nor has it been classified as a variety within any of the published subspecies.

-In 1991, it was classified as a botanical variety of Musa acuminata by Rusdy E. Nasution.
-According to the World Checklist of Selected Plant Families maintained by Kew, Musa acuminata var. zebrina is a synonym of the accepted name, Musa acuminata ssp. acuminata.
+In 1991, it was classified as a botanical variety of Musa acuminata by Rusdy E. Nasution.3 The World Checklist of Selected Plant Families maintained by Kew considers Musa acuminata var. zebrina as a synonym of Musa acuminata ssp. acuminata4 .

-The plant was first described in 1854 as Musa zebrina from Java, Indonesia.
+The plant was first described in 1854 as Musa zebrina from Java, Indonesia5 .
 It was named for the zebra-like striping of red pigmentation on the upper sides of young leaves.

 Prior to his passing in 2015, Markku Hakkinen had planned to create a Musa acuminata subsp. zebrina, with var. zebrina, var. cerifera, var. nakaii, and var. rutilipes reclassified underneath it.
 This reorganization proposal has not yet been validly published, but may provide the basis for future work (Gabriel Sachter-Smith, pers. comm.).

 Indonesia: Java, on open places, 250-900m above sea level.
-Grown in Sumatera as an ornamental, but never found as wild plant.
+Grown in Sumatera as an ornamental, but never found as wild plant3 .